 Tubular drag chain conveyors earn their moniker as heavy-duty conveyors.
 They require periodic, very low maintenance.
 They can run empty.
 They can also start empty or under load.

 An auto-tensioning system is highly recommended so they are standard with our tubular drag chain conveyors.
-A proper auto tensioner can minimize operator maintenance and maximize chain life.
+A proper auto tensioner will minimize operator maintenance and maximize chain life.

-Spiroflow has been around for more than four decades.
-Our experts are ready to answer any questions you have about these drag chain conveyors.
+Spiroflow has been around for more than four decades and our experts are ready to answer any questions you have about these conveyors.